Notebook / Infrastructure / 004

 )

-The field name traceId must match exactly what the Promtail pipeline stage extracts — and what Spring Boot’s logstash-logback-encoder writes.
-Consistent camelCase across all services ensures Loki uses the same label name everywhere and the correlation link in Grafana works regardless of which service produced the log.
+The field name traceId must match what the Promtail pipeline stage extracts, and what Spring Boot’s logstash-logback-encoder writes.
+Same camelCase across all services.
+If any service drifts to trace_id or TraceId, Loki ends up with multiple label names and the Grafana correlation link breaks.

 tracer = trace.get_tracer(SERVICE_NAME)